hcayless/brackets/README.md

 5. Ideally, no server-side processing should be required.
 At least it should be kept to a minimum.
 6. It should be reasonably easy to deploy (i.e. you don't have to be an expert coder to get it going).

 This seems likely to turn into a multi-part series of mini-essays, hopefully one that will gradually add bits of working code, and maybe even a functioning editor.
 A few years ago, I was involved in a similar effort led by people at MITH (which ultimately failed).
-It was called "Angles", so I'm tetatively calling this thing "Brackets".
+It was called "Angles", so I'm tentatively calling this thing "Brackets".